 Macon Chair in Law

-Professor Gary J. Simson, who holds the Macon Chair in Law, received a B.A. summa cum laude in 1971 from Yale College, where he majored in Spanish Literature and was elected to Phi Beta Kappa, and a J.D. in 1974 from Yale Law School, where he was an editor of The Yale Law Journal.
-After clerking for Judge J. Joseph Smith of the U.S. Court of Appeals for the Second Circuit, Simson began his teaching career at the University of Texas School of Law in 1975 and was promoted to full professor in 1977.
+Simson received a B.A. summa cum laude in 1971 from Yale College, where he majored in Spanish Literature and was elected to Phi Beta Kappa, and a J.D. in 1974 from Yale Law School, where he was an editor of The Yale Law Journal.
+After clerking for Judge J. Joseph Smith of the U.S. Court of Appeals for the Second Circuit, Simson began his teaching career at The University of Texas School of Law in 1975 and was promoted to full professor in 1977.

 Over the years, Simson has taught Constitutional Law, Conflict of Laws, Religious Liberty Clinic, Statutory Law and Analysis, and seminars on freedom of religion and other constitutional law topics.
 His constitutional law scholarship has addressed such issues as school vouchers, Supreme Court appointments, same-sex marriage, the death penalty and religion, and single-sex schools.
 He is also the author of a leading conflict of laws casebook and various articles in the field.